For teachers and moderators

 Select "Turn on email digest."
 Toggle your notification preference from "Never" to "Daily" or "Weekly" and save.

+The digest will simply send you a list of all in-app notifications that are still uncleared.
 You will be able to access completions by clicking on any notification that you receive in your email digest.

 The digest email can be turned off by setting the frequency back to "Never."